 The median is the value that divides a set of ranked observations into two groups of observations of equal size.
-Examples of indicators based on the median are the median age of the population and the median income in population.
+Examples of indicators based on the median are the median age of the population and the median income in the population.
 The concept of median can be generalized, obtaining quantiles, which divide a ranked distribution into groups of equal number of observations.
 Examples of quantiles are quartiles, quintiles, deciles and percentiles.
-Quartiles divide the ranked distribution into four equal groups, quintiles in five groups, deciles in ten groups, while percentiles in one hundred groups.
-These measures are often used in presenting the distribution of income or wealth scores.
+Quartiles divide the ranked distribution into 4 equal groups, quintiles into 5 groups, deciles into 10 groups and while percentiles into groups of 100.
+These measures are often used to present the distribution of income or wealth scores.

 Means and standard deviation

-Although measures of dispersions such as standard deviation and coefficient of variation are not often presented in gender statistics, they have an important role in measuring the degree of association between variables and in making inferences about a population based on data collected from a sample of that population.
+Although measures of dispersions such as the standard deviation and the coefficient of variation are not often presented in gender statistics, they have an important role in measuring the degree of association between variables and in making inferences about a population on the basis of data collected from a sample of that population.

-- When data from different sources are to be combined, it is essential to ascertain whether they are comparable in terms of the coverage, time period, definitions and concepts.
+- When data from different sources are to be combined, it is essential to ascertain whether they are comparable in terms of coverage, time period, definitions and concepts.
 Statistics from different government sources may differ in arrangement, detail and choice of derived figures.
-Moreover, what appear to be comparable figures may not be, due to errors or variations in classification or data-processing procedures.
-Lack of comparability can also be a problem with time-series data, if concepts or methods have changed from one period to another.
+Moreover, what appear to be comparable figures may not be, because of errors or variations in classification or data-processing procedures.
+Lack of comparability can also be a problem with time-series data if concepts or methods have changed from one period to another.